| Note | Description |

 | [[notes/Hindsight bias.md\|Hindsight bias]] | The tendency to see events as having been predictable after they have already occurred. |

-| [[notes/Historian's fallacy.md\|Historian's fallacy]] | The error of judging past decisions by using current knowledge and outcomes rather than the information available at the time. |
+| [[notes/Historian's fallacy.md\|Historian's fallacy]] | The error of judging past decisions by using current knowledge rather than the information available at the time. |

 | [[notes/Hofstadter's law.md\|Hofstadter's law]] | The observation that tasks always take longer than expected, even when accounting for Hofstadter’s law itself. |